Middlesex County New Jersey Property Search

 Standardized Zoning Coverage

-Hennepin County Minnesota Cities Overview (2026 Estimates)
+Middlesex County New Jersey Cities Overview (2026 Estimates)

 Middlesex County, New Jersey, comprises 25+ incorporated cities and townships with a total estimated population of over 875,000 in 2026.
 The largest communities include Edison, Woodbridge, and Old Bridge, followed by Piscataway, New Brunswick, and Perth Amboy, showcasing a vibrant mix of suburban neighborhoods, urban centers, and strong educational and commercial hubs across the county.